mikegagnon/mentor-protege/doc/main.md

 In the case of Latvian Connection General Trading and Construction LLC, B–408633, Sept.
 18, 2013, 2013 CPD ¶ 224, GAO ruled that § 19.000(b) of the Federal Acquisition Regulation (FAR)limits the application of FAR part 19 (dealing with SBA’s small business programs) to acquisitions conducted in the United States (and its outlying areas).<sup>[1](##place-limits)</sup>

+SBA issued a final rule recognizing that small business contracting could be used "regardless of the place of performance."
+13 CFR 125.2(a) and (c).

 The February 5, 2015 proposed rule proposed to add similar language to §§ 124.501, 125.22(b), 126.600, and 127.500, thus specifically authorizing contracting in the 8(a) BD, SDVO, HUBZone and WOSB programs regardless of the place of performance, where appropriate.<sup>[2](##place-feb5)</sup>